ILYMUN/gatsby-website/README.md

 6.  **`/static`**: This is where you should put any "static" files, such as css files, javascript files, and images.

+7.  **`/uploads`**: This repository is used by Forestry, and should not be used by anything else in the website, if found in the code, redirect the source of the image to static.

-7.  **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.
+8.  **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.

-8.  **`gatsby-browser.js`**: This file is where Gatsby expects to find any usage of the [Gatsby browser APIs](https://www.gatsbyjs.org/docs/browser-apis/) (if any).
+9.  **`gatsby-browser.js`**: This file is where Gatsby expects to find any usage of the [Gatsby browser APIs](https://www.gatsbyjs.org/docs/browser-apis/) (if any).
 These allow customization/extension of default Gatsby settings affecting the browser.

-9.  **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
+10.  **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
 This is where you can specify information about your site (metadata) like the site title and description, which Gatsby plugins you’d like to include, etc. (Check out the [config docs](https://www.gatsbyjs.org/docs/gatsby-config/) for more detail).

-10.  **`gatsby-node.js`**: This file is where Gatsby expects to find any usage of the [Gatsby Node APIs](https://www.gatsbyjs.org/docs/node-apis/) (if any).
+11.  **`gatsby-node.js`**: This file is where Gatsby expects to find any usage of the [Gatsby Node APIs](https://www.gatsbyjs.org/docs/node-apis/) (if any).
 These allow customization/extension of default Gatsby settings affecting pieces of the site build process.

-11. **`package-lock.json`** (See `package.json` below, first).
+12. **`package-lock.json`** (See `package.json` below, first).
 This is an automatically generated file based on the exact versions of your npm dependencies that were installed for your project. **(You won’t change this file directly).**

-12. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
+13. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
 This manifest is how npm knows which packages to install for your project.

 ## 💫 Deployment